-- The Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 14 September 2020, one day ahead of the statutory deadline. - The Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
-They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - The quality of the draft statements presented for audit on 29 June 2020 was generally good. - Several changes were made to the Council's financial statements arising from our audit work, which were reported to the Audit Committee in our Audit of Financial Statements Report in September 2020. - In addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
-Our work to date has not identified any significant issues. - The Auditor General issued the certificate confirming that the audit of accounts for 2019-20 has been completed. - Key facts and figures from the 2019-20 financial statements can be accessed here.
+- the Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 14 September 2020], a day before of the statutory deadline of 15 September; - the Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
+They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council; - the quality of the draft statements presented for audit on 30 June 2020 was very good; - Some changes were made to the Council's financial statements due to our audit work, which on 10 September 2020 we reported to the Council's Audit Committee in our Audit of Accounts Report; - in addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of certain grant claims and returns.
+The Council has five 2019-20 claims/returns that require audit.
+Thus far we have certified four of the five claims/returns, all of which had unqualified audit opinions.
+Our audit of the final claim is ongoing.
+We expect to meet the claim's deadline of 31 January 2021; - the Auditor General issued the certificate confirming that the audit of accounts for 2019-20 has been completed; and - Key facts and figures from the 2019-20 financial statements can be accessed here.

-Well-being of Future Generations Examination - Increase the availability of rented and affordable homes (October 2019)
+Well-being of Future Generations Examination - an examination of the Active Bridgend Plan (February 2020)

-The examination that we undertook in 2019-20 considered the extent to which the Council has acted in accordance with the sustainable development principle when taking steps to increase the availability of rented and affordable homes.
-We concluded that, the Council is applying the sustainable development principle in providing additional affordable housing.
+The examination that we undertook in 2019-20 considered the extent to which the Council has acted in accordance with the sustainable development principle when taking steps to deliver the Active Bridgend Plan.
+We concluded that the Council has positive examples of how it has applied the sustainable development principle when delivering the Active Bridgend Plan, but recognises that application of the five ways of working could be further strengthened.
 The report can be viewed here.